Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 Address wandering by:

-• providing safe, looping wandering paths with interesting rest areas
+• Offering safe, looping wandering paths with interesting rest areas.

-Engaging someone in simple chores such as folding laundry or assisting with dinner can give them a sense of purpose and fulfillment.
-Electronic devices attached to the person’s ankle or wrist can be used to alert staff or family members when someone has wandered out of a designated area.
-Subjective barriers such as grid patterns on the floor in front of exit doors, camouflage, and concealment of doors and doorknobs can discourage a wanderer from exiting a building.
+Engaging a person in simple chores such as folding laundry or assisting with dinner can give them a sense of purpose and fulfillment.
+Electronic devices attached to the person’s ankle or wrist alert staff or family members when someone has wandered out of a designated area.
+Subjective barriers such as grid patterns on the floor in front of exit doors, camouflage, and concealment of doors and doorknobs have been shown to discourage a wanderer from exiting a building.

 For a person in the later stage of dementia, especially someone who is unable to walk safely, lowering the seat on the wheelchair allows a person to wander safely by propelling the wheelchair with their feet.
 If the chair cannot be lowered, a “drop seat” can be installed, which has the added benefit of allowing the addition of a good-quality pressure-relief cushion.
 The wheelchair should be adjusted to equalize pressure wherever a person’s body meets the seat, back, sides, or cushion.
 Daily skin monitoring is essential.